 Ms. Wells brings extensive experience from the private sector.
 She was a manager and consultant with Bain & Company, where she worked primarily with Fortune 500 companies on growth strategy, new business development, and post-merger integration issues.
 She was with Bain & Company for over seven years.
 During that time, she advised Boston Public Schools on the creation and implementation of small learning communities within their comprehensive high schools on a pro bono basis.
 She holds a B.A. from Harvard University and an M.B.A. from Stanford University.

-Prior to Bain, Lina spent several years as an investment banker, with an emphasis on mergers and acquisitions and equity placements in the Education and Knowledge Services sectors.
-Her clients were primarily for-profit charter operators, post-secondary institutions, and K-12 publishers and content providers.
-Lina holds a BA in Economics with a concentration in Political Economy and a Certificate in Finance from Princeton University, and an MBA from the Stanford Graduate School of Business.
-She lives in Chicago with her husband and son.
+Prior to Bain, Ms. Bankert spent several years as an investment banker, focusing mainly on mergers and acquisitions and equity placements in the Education and Knowledge Services sectors.
+Ms. Bankert holds a Bachelor of Arts in Economics and a Certificate in Finance from Princeton University; and a Master’s in Business Administration from the Stanford Graduate School of Business.

 Moire Carmody is the Operations Manager with Bellwether Education Partners, a non-profit organization working to improve educational outcomes for low-income students.
 She serves as the center of office operations and the Assistant to Mary Wells.
 Before joining Bellwether, Moire was the Director of Operations at the Lee Family Office and the Barbara Lee Family Foundation, where for nearly 9 years she oversaw all human resource and office management functions, as well as managed Barbara Lee’s properties and art collection.
 Moire has a passion for non-profit organizations and spent nine years in The Public Interest Network working with MASSPIRG, the Fund for Public Interest Research, and the National Association of State PIRGs.
 Her experience includes directing door-to-door canvasses for environmental and consumer organizations, working on ballot initiatives, recruiting and hiring talented individuals to join the Public Interest Network, in addition to office management.
 Moire holds a bachelor’s degree from the University of Notre Dame, where she majored in Sociology, with a concentration in Peace Studies.
 She lives outside Boston with her husband and two sons.